bahrus/for-fetch/README.md

 This web component already does support headers, but perhaps some better visibility could be added for this functionality.

-## Filtering with the onload event / import maps
+## Filtering with the onload event / import maps / preconnect

 However, for the less ambitious, the way we can do filtering or other manipulation of the results in the main thread is via the onload event: